-Name and Province and Country of Residence Date First Appointed Director Principal Occupation Number of Securities Beneficially Owned or Over Which Control or Direction is Exercised as of February 15, 2023 Common Shares Options Jeffrey Talley (1) Arizona, USA March 27, 2019 President & CEO of Minerals Metals Initiative (M2i) Corporation, and Founder and Principal of The P3i Group, LLC since 2020.
-Senior executive for IBM from 2016 to 2020.
-Lt.
-Gen. (Retired) Talley was in the active and reserve military service as a Citizen-Soldier for 36 years prior to his retirement in 2016.
-60,000 30,000 lan Murray Macdonald (2) Ontario, Canada March 25, 2020 Employee of the Corporation and its predecessor companies since 1986.
+Name and Province and Country of Residence Date First Appointed Director Principal Occupation Number of Securities Beneficially Owned or Over Which Control or Direction is Exercised as of February 6, 2024 Common Shares Options David Rudolph (1) Ontario, Canada July 20, 2023 Professor since 1990 at the University of Waterloo, Department of Earth and Environmental Sciences, Faculty of Science - 90,000 lan Murray Macdonald (2) Ontario, Canada March 25, 2020 Employee of the Corporation and its predecessor companies since 1986.
 Professional geoscientist and certified environmental auditor. - 90,000 Scott MacFabe Ontario, Canada March 28, 2018 CEO of the Corporation from March 1, 2018.
 COO of Industrial and Environmental Division, Kennedy Jenks Consultants from November 2012 to February 16, 2018.
 Director and Executive VP of Strategic Initiatives Canada, ARCADIS from 2009 to 2012.
 Director, Industrial/Commercial Business Unit, Malcolm Pirnie from 2002 to 2009.
 Senior Hydrogeologist Officer, Dames and Moore from 1985 to 2002.
 61,428 400,000 lan Mor Macdonald (1)(2) Ontario, Canada February 16, 2021 Managing Director of Tricapital Solutions Inc., a boutique merchant bank and corporate advisory consultancy since 1986.
 Prior to his position as Managing Director of Tricapital, Mr. Macdonald was Vice-President of Finance and Treasurer of Bacardi International Limited from 1980 to 1985.
-Previous to that, he was a member of the Strategic Planning Advice unit of PricewaterhouseCoopers (previously Coopers & Lybrand).
-60,000
+Previous to that, he was a member of the Strategic Planning Advice unit of PricewaterhouseCoopers (previously Coopers & Lybrand). - 60,000

-Name and Province and Country of Residence Date First Appointed Director Principal Occupation Number of Securities Beneficially Owned or Over Which Control or Direction is Exercised as of February 15, 2023 Common Shares Options Wanda Richardson (1)(2) Ontario, Canada March 23, 2022 Independent business development advisor to private firms.
+Name and Province and Country of Residence Date First Appointed Director Principal Occupation Number of Securities Beneficially Owned or Over Which Control or Direction i Exercised as of February 6, 2024 Common Shares Options Wanda Richardson (1)(2) Ontario, Canada March 23, 2022 Independent business development advisor to private firms.
 Previously Vice President Federal Services with AECOM Canada from 2014-2019, where she served on the Canadian Executive.
 Also held senior leadership positions at Hatch, the University of Waterloo and Region of Waterloo.
 20,000 90,000

-(1) Member of the Audit Committee.

-(2) Member of the Human Resources and Governance Committee ("HR & Governance Committee").
+- (1) Member of the Audit Committee. - (2) Member of the Human Resources and Governance Committee ("HR & Governance Committee").